Autoferry/sensor_fusion_dataset/README.md

             "time": 1.6201148916E+9
         }    ],
 ```
+Measurements can be converted to the Piren NED frame by adding the ownship position to each individual measurement for the radar/lidar.
+Similarly ground truth can be converted to the ownship NED frame by subtracting the ownship translation of the corresponding detection.
+Ownship velocity must also be compensated for.
 ## Scenarios
 Multiple scenarios are available, each designed to challenge SITAW in certain ways.
 ### Environment 1